petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-web-content.md

 ## Exercise: Creating Web Content Structures
 <!--Exercise 10a-->

-The training workspace already includes most of the custom web content structures Clarity needs.
-In this exercise, you'll add the Announcements structure as Christian Carter.
+The training workspace includes most of the custom web content structures Clarity needs.
+Here you'll add the Announcements structure as Christian Carter.

 To do this,